Southwest Airlines SWOT Analysis & Recommendations

 2. Thin profit margins linked to cost leadership

 Southwest Airlines has most of its operations in the United States.
-In this SWOT analysis, such a situation is a weakness that corresponds to limiting the company’s revenue sources to its current air travel markets, especially the United States.
-In addition, Southwest’s thin profit margins are a weakness based on its use of the cost leadership generic strategy for competitive advantage.
+In this SWOT analysis, such a situation is a weakness that limits the company’s revenue sources to its current air travel markets, especially the United States.
+In addition, Southwest’s thin profit margins are a weakness based on its use of cost leadership as a generic strategy for competitive advantage.
 This strategy enables the company to offer low-cost airline services, but also minimizes profit margins.
-Thus, the internal strategic factors in this aspect of the SWOT analysis are based mainly on the strategic choices of Southwest Airlines in its current business approach for maintaining its business operations.
+Thus, the internal strategic factors in this aspect of the SWOT analysis are based mainly on the strategic choices of Southwest in its current business approach for maintaining its operations.

 1. Growth through expansion in the global commercial aviation market